effectai/engine/website/content/news/migration-checklist.md

 ## Step 3: Wait for Official Announcements on 5 January

+> ⚠️ Do not attempt to swap your tokens or interact with any claim portal until the official announcements are made.

 After the snapshot, Effect AI will release details about the claim process.
 Here’s what to watch for:

 - **Claim Portal:**